maldorne/maldorne.org/web/source/games/index.md

 Original mudlib capable of hosting several games inside the same server.
 Currently it includes the v2 of *Ciudad Capital*.
 Developed by the _House of Maldorne_ staff.
 Open to players and **in active development**.
 Two servers in parallel, one running in english and the other in spanish.

-**Currently in beta version**, things might be broken as the hosted versiones is always the last available.
+**Currently in alpha/beta version**, things might be broken as the hosted version is always the latest available.
 If you want to try a stable game, please try any other from this list.

 |   |   |
 | - | - |